pilosophos/pilosophos.github.io/src/writing/trivia.md

 ## Asynchronous Transfer Mode (ATM)
 ATM is a data-link layer protocol (like Ethernet or I<sup>2</sup>C) mainly used for creating WANs.
-Data is encoded into fixed-size packets, then each packet can be routed differently along the network.
+First, to connect to another client, a virtual circuit is created specifying the route that the data should take along the network.
+Then all the data packets, which are all 53 bytes, are routed through this circuit.

+Unlike Ethernet, you can guarantee an ATM connection's Quality of Service, such as its data rate and maximum delay.
 ATM is used in DSL networks.

-Unlike Ethernet, you can guarantee an ATM connection's Quality of Service, such as its data rate and maximum delay.